SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Using_dashboard_feeds/Configuring_GQI_feeds.md

    > [!IMPORTANT]
    > It is also possible to configure an external data source in a query.
 For more information, see [Configuring an external data source in a query](xref:Configuring_an_external_data_source_in_a_query).

 1. Select an operator.
-This step is optional; if you do not select an operator, the entire data set will be used.
+This step is optional; if you do not select an operator, the data set will be returned untouched.
 See [Query operators](xref:Query_operators).

 1. Drag the configured query to the component in order to use it.